-The Graduate School offers several free, interrelated workshops each academic year designed to help students succeed throughout their academic journey at Baylor and even beyond graduation.
+The Graduate School offers several free, interrelated workshops each academic year designed to help students in all fields succeed throughout their academic journey at Baylor and even beyond graduation.
 The workshops are branded as GPS Workshops: Grad Pathways for Success under the auspices of the Baylor University Graduate School.
 Graduate students can participate in both in-person and online workshops.

 The Academy for Teaching & Learning, in collaboration with the Baylor University Graduate School, offers the Teaching Capstone in Higher Education (TeaCHE) for students wishing to teach in higher education upon graduating with a Master’s or doctoral degree.
 With an increasingly tight and competitive job market, this capstone is intended to enhance your readiness to teach in a higher education environment and, thereby, increase your marketability on the job market.
 Your transcript will reflect successful completion of the program.

 The Ramm Graduate Scholars Program is a cross-disciplinary program for doctoral STEM students and M.Div. students sponsored by the Graduate School and Truett Theological Seminary.
 It encourages and supports students who are interested in the engagement between Christianity and science.Learn more